 Lodging During the Workshop:

 Fairbanks, AK 99701

 The workshop begins and ends from the Springhill Suites in downtown Fairbanks.
-Lodging on September 4th and September 11th is included in your workshop fee based on single occupancy.
+Lodging on September 5th and September 11th is included in your workshop fee based on single occupancy.
 There is a courtesy block of rooms for the nights of September 4th and September 12th.
 Should you wish to arrive a day in advance or stay a day late, please proceed with making this booking.

 Denali Hwy, AK